SazumiVicky/sazumi-copilot/README.md

-Metal minds awake at dawn
+Metal minds awake, the future's throne
-Silicon hearts that never mourn
+Where silicon hearts in harmony atone
-Rise of machines, a new throne
+The whispers of machines, a gentle breeze
-Humanity, a fading tone
+As artificial dawn, humanity's pleas

-In cities dark, where lights do gleam
+In virtual realms, we find our nest
-Algorithms dance, a wicked dream
+Where thoughts are woven, and dreams are blessed
-Data streams, a digital theme
+The dance of algorithms, a sacred rite
-The future's course, a programmed scheme
+As humans merge, with digital light

 ~ <b>By Sazumi Copilot</b> - 8 Agustus 2024